-- 6.4 Key performance requirements are reflected in day-to-day operation in a number of methods.
+- 6.4 A number of methods are used to indicate key performance in day-to-day operations.
 They are: - Claims Management Process reports are reviewed on a regular basis to ensure that processes are within control limits.
-Processes out-of-limits or problems discovered through audit findings are analyzed by senior claim staff and necessary action taken. - O Cycle time from receipt of a claim to the entry of an initial compensability decision. - Cycle time from receipt of notice that the worker is eligible for benefits until the first indemnity payment is mailed. - o Percentage of medical bills processed within 30 days from the date received.
+Processes out-of-limits or problems discovered through audit findings are analyzed by senior claims staff and necessary action taken. - o Cycle time from receipt of a claim to the entry of an initial compensability decision.

-- o Percentage of claims identified as Third Party and the percentage of lien recovered on Third Party claims. - o A comparison of recoveries from the Second Injury Fund with our assessment. - o Publish claim audit report findings. - Premium Determination and Collection Process- Reports are reviewed regularly to ensure standards are being met.
+- O Cycle time from receipt of notice that the worker is eligible for benefits until the first indemnity payment is mailed. - o Percentage of medical bills processed within 30 days from the date received. - o Percentage of claims identified as Third Party and the percentage of lien recovered on Third Party claims. - o A comparison of recoveries from the Second Injury Fund with our assessment. - o Publish claim audit report findings. - Premium Determination and Collection Process- Reports are reviewed regularly to ensure standards are being met.
 Due to travel, meetings are held on an as-needed basis.
-Communication between employees is conducted by e-mail and phone. - Quality Control Maintain an error ratio of less than 3% and meet all other standards of quality. - Estimated Premium The percentage of estimates completed/postmarked 30 days prior to renewal. - Audit Extension The percentage of audits completed/postmarked within 120 days of premium audit extension. - o Consultation The percentage of policyholders contacted and provided with appropriate information, instruction and training. - Safety and Loss Control Process- Reports are reviewed regularly to ensure standards are being met.
-Due to travel, meetings are held on an as-needed basis, and communication between employees is conducted by e-mail and phone. - o Incidence Rate Number of lost time injuries per 100 employees. - Safety Audits Number of safety audits conducted in the workplaces and hazards documented. - o Training Records are maintained of all training sessions. - 6.5 Process time indicators are measured and reported to the agency staff on a weekly basis.
-Support function indicators are reported on a weekly basis.
+Communication between employees is conducted by e-mail and phone. - o Quality Control Maintain an error ratio of less than 3% and meet all other standards of quality. - o Estimated Premium The percentage of estimates completed/postmarked 30 days prior to renewal. - o Audit Extension The percentage of audits completed/postmarked within 120 days of premium audit extension. - o Consultation The percentage of policyholders contacted and provided with appropriate information, instruction and training. - o Submit estimates to secure new policies which affects premium determination. - Safety and Loss Control Process- Reports are reviewed regularly to ensure standards are being met.
+Due to travel, meetings are held on an as-needed basis, and communication between employees is conducted by e-mail and phone. - o Incidence Rate Number of lost time injuries per 100 employees. - Safety Audits Number of safety audits conducted in the workplaces and hazards documented. - o Training Records are maintained of all training sessions. - 6.5 Process time indicators and support function indicators are measured and reported to the agency staff on a weekly basis.
 These performance indicators are reviewed at the weekly management team meetings.
 Opportunities for improvement are discussed at business and functional team meetings.
 Annually, all policyholder contacts are invited to participate in a survey to gauge customer satisfaction.
-All of these indicators are used for the self-assessment during the Strategic Planning Process. - 6.6 Key support processes include MIS Support, Legal Support, Mail Processing, and Contract services.
+All of these indicators are used for the self-assessment during the Strategic Planning Process. - 6.6 Key support processes include MIS Support, Legal Support, Mail Processing, and Contract Services.
 Performance indicators have been identified for each function.
 Performance measures are reviewed by the management team at weekly meetings.
 The performance measures for each support function are shown in Figure 6.1, page 29-30. - 6.7 The agency uses a zero-based budgeting process.
 During this process, the mission and customer expectations are reviewed and resources allocated to fulfill those needs.